Vibe Code Cleanup Cost: What You'll Actually Pay to Fix AI-Generated Code (2026)

 What "Cleanup" Actually Means

 Security remediation fixes vulnerabilities: disabled row-level security, leaked API keys, missing webhook verification, exposed error messages.
-This is the most urgent category because these issues put your users at risk right now.
+This is the most urgent category.
+These issues put your users at risk right now.
+Agency data from Beesoul shows that most vibe-coded apps ship with 8 to 14 security findings, and roughly 70% of Lovable-built apps have RLS disabled entirely.

-Architecture refactoring fixes structural problems: spaghetti code, missing separation of concerns, database schemas that will not scale, hard-to-maintain component hierarchies.
-This is less urgent but gets more expensive the longer you wait.
+Architecture refactoring fixes structural problems: spaghetti component trees, database schemas that will not scale, missing separation between business logic and UI, hard-to-maintain state management.
+This category is less urgent than security, but the cost grows the longer you wait.

-Ongoing maintenance keeps things working after the initial cleanup: dependency updates, monitoring, performance tuning, incremental improvements.
+Ongoing maintenance keeps things working after the initial cleanup: dependency updates, monitoring, performance tuning, bug fixes.
 This is the long tail.

-Most vibe-coded apps need some security remediation.
+Most vibe-coded apps need security remediation.
 Many need architecture work.
 Not all need ongoing professional maintenance.
-Understanding which category your problems fall into is the first step to getting an accurate price.
+Understanding which bucket your problems fall into is the first step toward an accurate estimate.

 For a full guide to assessing what your app needs, see our vibe code audit walkthrough.